-RSF Conference Series: Business, Management and Social Sciences is a peer-reviewed journal published by Research Synergy Press.
+Political and Social Science (PSS) is a peer-reviewed journal published by Research Synergy Press.
 This statement clarifies the ethical behavior of all parties involved in the act of posting an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewed and the publisher.
 This statement based on COPE’s Best Practice Guidelines.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed RSF Conference Series: Business, Management and Social Sciences is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Political and Social Science (PSS) is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore essential to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-Research Synergy Press as publisher of RSF Conference Series: Business, Management and Social Sciences takes its duties of guardianship over all stages of publishing exceptionally seriously, and we recognize our ethical and other responsibilities.
+Research Synergy Press as publisher of Political and Social Science (PSS) takes its duties of guardianship over all stages of publishing exceptionally seriously, and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or additional commercial revenue has no impact or influence on editorial decisions.

 Duties of Editors